RD-SouceControl/poc-stack-approval/README.md

-# Welcome to your CDK project
+# Welcome to your CDK typescript project

 This is a blank project for CDK development with TypeScript.